How To Create A User Persona

-User Personas represent real, living and breathing people who will engage with your product.
-While individuals featured on a persona are technically hypothetical, the information on the document should not be hypothetical.
-All sections must be completed based on fact, hard data, and research.
-Take a look at our examples and follow along with our free template.
+User Personas (customer personas, buyer personas) represent real, living, and breathing people who will engage with your product.
+Individuals featured on a persona are technically hypothetical, but the information on the document should not be hypothetical.
+All sections must be completed based on facts, real data, and user research.

-Use real quotes or comments acquired from customer interviews, surveys or questionnaires.
+Use real quotes or comments acquired from customer interviews, surveys, or questionnaires.

 Character (Archetypes & Tier)

 Archetypes are widely understood identities that characterize an individual’s personality, motivations, and goals.
 Be careful not to undermine user personas by using jargon like “visionary” or “radical” without going into detail about what exactly these words imply.